 Dallas and Fort Worth are north of the city of Austin, and border on Oklahoma.
-It is the largest inland metro in the United States, and the economic / cultural hub of North Central Texas.
-Its 7.4 million residents contribute to the fourth-largest economy in the country, and the eleventh-largest in the world.
+It is the largest inland metro in the United States and the economic/cultural hub of North Central Texas.
+Its 7.4 million residents contribute to the fourth-largest economy in the country and the eleventh-largest in the world.

-No wonder so many enterprises cluster here in the banking, commerce, telecommunications, technology, energy, healthcare / medical research, and transportation / logistics industries.
-A number of electronics, computing and telecommunication firms such as Microsoft, Texas Instruments, HP Enterprise Services, and Dell Services have also made it their home.
+No wonder so many enterprises cluster here in the banking, commerce, telecommunications, technology, energy, healthcare / medical research, and transportation/logistics industries.
+A number of electronics, computing, and telecommunication firms such as Microsoft, Texas Instruments, HP Enterprise Services, and Dell Services have also made it their home.

 The City of Houston, Space City

 Pioneers founded Houston in a marshy area.
-However there are numerous well-drained higher-lying areas suitable for data centers.
-Summers are long, hot and dry, while winters are mild.
+However, there are numerous well-drained higher-lying areas suitable for data centers.
+Summers are long, hot, and dry, while winters are mild.
 The city is south of Tornado Alley, although spring thunderstorms occasionally seed tornadoes.

 Houston data centers have been building high wind-load rates into their facilities for years, to counter the force of hurricanes sweeping up from the Gulf.
-On August 29, 2017 Houston Business Journal reported back on this, noting many data centers emerged unscathed.
-The city also came to the fore with timely advice how Houston entrepreneurs could get back on their feet.
+On August 29, 2017, Houston Business Journal reported back on this, noting many data centers emerged unscathed.
+The city also came to the fore with timely advice on how Houston entrepreneurs could get back on their feet.
 It is worth noting that, while larger in scope, Hurricanes are generally much less powerful/locally destructive than tornados, provided that you are sufficiently inland from storm surge and isolated from flood plains.
-We also gain the great benefit of days of preparation versus tornados with perhaps only moments notice of warnings.
+We also gain the great benefit of days of preparation versus tornados with perhaps only moments’ notice of warnings.

-We are building for the ‘big one’ to enable us to avoid the chaos Hurricane Michael caused, when it swept through Florida causing storm damage in Georgia and the Carolinas.
+We are building for the ‘big one’ to enable us to avoid the chaos Hurricane Michael caused when it swept through Florida causing storm damage in Georgia and the Carolinas.
 Our data center was still under construction at the time when Harvey swept through.
 We stood up well and our power supply was uninterrupted throughout.

 Final Thoughts On Choosing What’s Best for your Business

 Ultimately, you need to consider what is best for your business.
 Some businesses prefer being local for latency, data quality of service, and business continuity as opposed to cold site disaster recovery.
 We chose Houston for its strong business presence, and we believe it will continue to develop as a great data center market.
-Next generation facilities are being built, like ours, that address the needs of the Houston market much more effectively than legacy facilities or corporate owned facilities not designed to specifications required to survive catastrophes known to occur in the region.
-It is important to be pragmatic in any area you move your IT to about the local disaster phenomenology, and solve for that.
+Next-generation facilities are being built, like ours, that address the needs of the Houston market much more effectively than legacy facilities or corporate-owned facilities not designed to specifications required to survive catastrophes known to occur in the region.
+It is important to be pragmatic in any area you move your IT to about the local disaster phenomenology and solve for that.